 Gear Up For Your Norwegian Adventure

-Here are the top 15 trails that you can consider trying out when hiking in Norway, but first, some tips to help you get the best on these hiking trails.
+Here are the top 15 trails that you can consider trying out when planning a hike in Norway, but first, some tips to help you get the best on these hiking trails.

 Safety should be your number one priority every time you go hiking.
 It doesn’t matter whether you are in your home country or Norway.
 You should take the necessary steps to ensure you are safe on the trail.
 It’s true that Norway is incredible and a beautiful place to explore.
 However, things on the trail can be unpredictable.
 For this reason, we advise the following rules for safety purposes: